-The last incident, which brought about the discharge, fails to constitute misconduct because the absence was due to illness, which is excusable.
-Illness is not an intentional act.
+The last incident, which brought about the discharge, fails to constitute misconduct because claimant called in and reported the absence.
+This is an absence due to illness of a child, which is excusable.
+Benefits are allowed.
 The administrative law judge holds that claimant was not discharged for an act of misconduct and, as such, is not disqualified for the receipt of unemployment insurance benefits.